hernantas/typeio/docs/pages/05-parser.md

 Depend on the module you install, some `Parser` is only available on specific module.
 Please see each module to see what `Parser` and `Codec` is available.

 This should allow you to avoid unnecessary dependencies install.

+## Built-in schema, codec, parser

+Each packages has it own built in schema, codec, and schema ready to be used.
+Please see each packages for more details.